Mu-C00L/interview-studio/README.md

 Study checkmarks and quiz scores are separate.
 A 5/5 quiz checks recall; project evidence and explanation matter more than checking boxes.

-### Upgrading from edition 2

-Deploy to the same origin to preserve your existing notes, studied flags, bookmarks, and quiz scores.
-The original 95 lesson IDs and all five quiz questions per lesson retain their identity and order.
-This edition adds an optional `practiceChecks` field within the existing version-2 progress format.
-Export a backup before updating.

-### Upgrading from edition 1

-Replace the deployed source files with this edition, keeping the same hosting origin.
-Existing lesson IDs and the storage key remain stable.
-Notes, bookmarks, study status, and theme are preserved.
-Previous three-question scores appear as **Previous edition** results; the new five-question quizzes begin unattempted.
-Both version 1 and version 2 JSON backups can be imported.
-Export a backup before replacing a deployment.
-If you move to a different origin/device, import your backup there.

 ## Curriculum